srozemuller/rozemuller_blog/content/blog/2023-07-14-monitor-assigned-roles-outside-pim-and-sent-to-ms-teams-using-openai/index.md

 ### Generate adaptive card automated
 Getting an Open AI response that is also usable took some time.
 It is all in asking a question as complete as possible.
 To ask a strict question you narrow the outcome that helps to get the response better.

 The question I asked is `"Generate a well formatted Microsoft Teams adaptive card.
 The body in de card must contain a list from the additionalData array.
 Items in the array must be formatted as a list in the card body.
 The list must contain, per item, the following objects: AssigneeDisplayName, AssigneeUserPrincipalName, RoleDisplayName and AssignmentActivatedDate.
 Every object name must start in bold text, the value is a normal font.
 Surround every object with **.
 The value must contain the value from the JSON content below.
-Please use the alert name as the card title. \" $($($result).Replace('"',"'")) \" At last, please show me how to correct the issue."`
+Please use the alert name as the card title. \" $($($result).Replace('"',"'")) \""`

 In the question I refer to the JSON content (`\" $($($result).Replace('"',"'")) \"`) that I provide at the end of the question.
 The JSON content that came from the PIM alert part.